leonHua/LFilePicker/README.md

  - Internationalization (switch in both Chinese and English)
  - Maximum quantity limitation (withMaxNum)
  - All or all cancel
+ - File size filtering
+ - Default path specified

 ### version update：
+ #### V1.7.0
+  - Adds an interface to specify the initial display path.
+  - The added interface can filter the file size, larger than the specified size, or less than the specified size.
  #### V1.6.0
   - Add folder path selection
  #### V1.5.0